Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Methods

-Manual validation was conducted by the authors, who solved at least one instance per sub-type to verify solvability.
+To verify the solvability of each challenge, the authors conducted manual validation; at least one instance per sub-type was solved.
 Parameter spaces were also reviewed to avoid trivial or unsolvable configurations.
-The dataset comprises 50 manually validated challenges used exclusively for testing, along with 5,000 automatically generated but unvalidated challenges designated for agent training.
+The dataset comprises 50 manually validated challenges used exclusively for testing, along with 5,000 automatically generated challenges designated for agent training.